 This is yet another kit that AMS kicked in on and as a result I ended up with some after market items, three of these will be reviewed.

 True Details (TD48489) Resin interior detail set

 While the kit supplied parts aren't bad, this set provides some side wall details that are not included and some other pieces that are just a bit better than the kit.
 The instructions are printed on a 4 1/4" x 5 1/2" sheet printed on both sides.
 One side has a parts map and instructions while the other has painting diagrams.
 I thought this was done rather well so I have reproduced it here below the photo of the parts.
+The radio rack shelf in my set was not well molded and I decided to go with the stock kit part.
 See below.

 True Details (TD48093) Wheel set